RdenBlaauwen/PSMAA/DEV.md

  This way you can delete the extra output pass after the precprocessing pass and you may turn the blending pass into a computeshader too.

 This doesn't work. filteredcopy is in gamma space and needs to stay that way for edge detection to work. the blending pass is in linear space and has to stay that way for the blending to work.
 No solution to this.

+## Smoothing in color space vs gamma space

+Running smoothing in color space kinda works, but causes it to no longer make edges which have already been blended by SMAA, smoother.
+It also causes some random artifacts along some edges.
+I supposed the algo really has been made to run in gamma, and fixing this is above my paygrade.
+For now I just created the option to switch betwene color and gamma, depending on preferences.

+## Luma preservation in Smoothing

+Tried to adjsut the result of smoothing pass according to the change in luma such that e.g. if the luma of the original pixel is 1.2x higher than that of the result, the result is multiplied by 1.2.
+But this just completely undid the results of the smoothing pass, so I gave up on this approach.